 Hantavirus maps and resources Connecticut residents need

 The National Emerging Special Pathogens Training and Education Center, or "NETEC", has compiled clinical guidance, preparedness resources, and educational materials related to hantavirus to support healthcare decisions, as reflected on their website.
+Access the resource library here.

 As of this post, Saturday, May 15, 2026, the World Health Organization -- of which the U.S. is no longer a part -- states in relation to the Dutch cruise ship MV Hondius outbreak:

-It has been widely reported that while the risk is considered low for the general public, the type hantavirus this is -- Andes -- is dangerous because it can be spead human-to-human.
-The literature and pundits site the need for close proximity of vectors, so presumably that occurred on the Dutch ship.
+It has been widely reported that while the risk is considered low for the general public, the type of hantavirus this is -- Andes -- is dangerous because it can be spead human-to-human.
+The literature and pundits cite the need for close proximity of vectors, so presumably that occurred on the Dutch ship.
 In fact, one would think any ship or aircraft could be vulnerable as air is circulated throughout the cabin/vessel.

 The deeper concern many Americans have is the rightful worry that we cannot trust the CDC or other health entites because RFK, Jr. is in charge.
 Indeed, as of this afternoon the CDC has a map for the 2023 cases, which clearly is historical data at this point and should be updated.
 For what it's worth, CDC writes that, "As of the end of 2023, 890 cases of hantavirus disease were reported in the United States since surveillance began in 1993.
 These were all laboratory-confirmed cases and included HPS and non-pulmonary hantavirus infection."